Last Updated on June 11, 2026

 Frequently Asked Questions

-No. Using a car’s VIN to make a key provides you the original key for the car.
-If your ignition has ever been replaced, or your door locks changed, a key made using the VIN number will not work.
-Because of this, it is almost always a non-refundable service.
-The locksmith does not know if any locks have been changed, or if the VIN you are providing is correct.
+No. A key by VIN is the car’s original key.
+If the ignition has been replaced or the door locks changed, a VIN key will not fit, so it is almost always a non-refundable service.
+The locksmith cannot know whether locks were changed or whether the VIN you gave is correct.